MarkhamLee/internet-and-iot-data-platform/etl_pipelines_nodejs/openweather_current_ts/README.md

     * Running ts-node index.ts will run the file
 * If you run into issues, in particular getting errors for "process.env" or the imports not working...
     * Re-run NPM install from the directory with the package.json file
-    * Re-run the compilation file.
+    * Re-compile the code by running 'npx tsc index.ts'